suddeer/Sudeshna_Podder_Tech_Writing_Sample/Apple Iphone 12 User Guide.md

 #### Resolving Common Issues

-- **Solve Everyday Issues:**
-  - Use personalized troubleshooting steps to fix various problems while using the iPhone 12.
+Solve everyday issues with personalized troubleshooting steps to help you fix different problems while using the iPhone 12.
 These steps provide effective solutions for different potential problems.

 #### Getting Additional Support

-- **Access Extra Help:**
-  - Get additional help and resources through Apple's official support channels like Apple Support, user forums, and online resources.
+ Access extra help and resources through Apple's official support channels like Apple Support, user forums, and online resources.